rendick/packer/README.md

  # Installation

 1. You need to download release from [here](https://github.com/naddurkostia/LinuxPkg-Helper/releases/tag/PKGBUILD)
-2. Open terminal and move to the folder you just downloaded and unzipped
+2. Open terminal and move to the folder you just downloaded and unzipped.
 3. After this, you need to write `makepkg -si`
-4. Now you can run the script using the `pkg-helper` command
+4. Now you can run the script using the `pkg-helper` command.

 ### **Done.**